pencleanenergy/MATCH-model/README.md

  ┗ 📜version.py: defines the current model version number
 ```

+# Documentation
+To generate documentation, go to the doc folder and run ./make_doc.sh.
+This will build html documentation files from python doc strings which
+will include descriptions of each module, their intentions, model
+components they define, and what input files they expect.

 # CONFIGURING MODEL RUNS
 1. Determine where you want all of your model runs to be stored.
 Your can use the default `MODEL_RUNS` folder in your github repository, or you can create a folder somewhere else on your computer.
 We do not recommend creating this folder within Box Drive or similar cloud storage location.